 Stand before it and look carefully at the ruins.
 They date from a temple built in 330 BC on the foundations of an earlier Doric temple erected in 505 BC.
 North of the sanctuary, you’ll find the theatre, where music and drama contests were held.
 Walk even higher and you’ll come to the Stadium, where the Pythian Games took place.

-The Kastalia spring, purifying waters
+Admire the Kastalia Spring’s purifying waters

 In a landscape of surreal, mystical beauty, the spring gushes from the base of Phlemboukos rock in the crevice formed by the twin cliffs.
 It was here that Pythia and her priests washed and purified themselves, as did every ordinary mortal before they approached the Oracle.
 The history of the oldest fountain dates from the 6th century BC.
 In the 1st century, the Kastalia of the Rock was created closer to the spring.
 Niches cut into its sides held offerings left to the nymph Kastalia.
 You are now at the very source of the myth.

-The Archaeological Museum
+Visit the Archaeological Museum

-Delphi’s museum is one of the most important in Greece.
+Ancient Delphi’s museum is one of the most important in Greece.
 It was built in 1903 to house finds from the first great excavations that began in 1892.
 In 2004, the space was renovated and expanded and the exhibits enlarged and rearranged according to modern standards.
 The result is fascinating.
 Don’t miss the marvellous Charioteer, the focal point for many of the thousands of visitors who yearly pass through its 14 rooms.

 A contemporary cultural centre in Delphi, it hosts performances, conferences, international symposia on ancient theatre and exhibitions of Greek and foreign artists.
-It was founded on the initiative of former Prime Minister Constantine Karamanlis to create a pan-European and global centre for intellectual pursuits near the town of Delphi.
+It was founded on the initiative of former Prime Minister Constantine Karamanlis to create a pan-European and global centre for intellectual pursuits near the town.
 The conference complex, a representative example of the Modern Movement in architecture, was built in the 1960s.
 An interesting sculpture park surrounds it.

-The revival of the Delphic Festival
+Join in the revival of the Delphic Festival

 Early in the 20th century, the major Greek poet Angelos Sikelianos and his American wife, Eva Palmer, sought to revive Delphi as a world centre.
 In the first Delphic Festival in 1927, ancient prestige shone once more with a performance of Aeschylus’ Prometheus Bound in the ancient theatre and, again, in 1930 with another of his plays, The Suppliants.